Skip to main content

 “The local contest has seen growth in both the number of teams signed up and overall awareness of the contest’s ability to help build up tomorrow’s ag leaders,” says Meagan Diss, competition coordinator and commercial agriculture specialist with University of Illinois Extension.
 “Being able to hold the state contest is a doorway for youth interested in agronomy, farming, networking, and building a path to a future career in agriculture.”

-Having skills to scout farm fields allows people to understand better what is happening with crop growth or yield stealers, including diseases, insects, and weeds.
+Having skills to scout farm fields allows people to better understand what is happening with crop growth or yield stealers, including diseases, insects, and weeds.
 Preventative knowledge helps growers strategically make the best management decisions to maximize yields and profitability.

 Returning 2023 champions, Wesclin FFA took the top spot at the competition in Champaign, with the Pontiac FFA Chapter coming in a close second.
 After hearing the results, both teams and their advisors realized that the competition between the two schools is building as Wesclin and Pontiac have finished in the top two spots for the past three years of competition.
 The budding rivalry brings a smile to both teams every year.